guyguyon/node-request-context/README.md

 }).listen(8079);
 ```

-You can use retrieve any context variable in any other file
+You can retrieve any context variable in any other file

 ```javascript
 const { getNamespace } = require('node-request-context');